getethos/ethos-design-system/src/components/Form/Form.md

 import { BirthdateInput } from '../Inputs/BirthdateInput/BirthdateInput'
 let count = 0

-function validateCustom(x) {
+function validateIllegal(x) {
-  console.log("validateCustom: I got called...") return !!x ? '' : 'Validate custom error'
+  console.log("validateIllegal: I got called...") return x === 'illegal' ?
+'That\'s an illegal option!
+Choose another.' : ''
 }

 // This will only be called by the form engine after a field is